A responsible employer

 Acting as a responsible global employer

-The number of employees working in the Group are 111.681 in 2015.
+The number of employees working in the Group is 111.708 in 2016.
 Temporary contract workers only represent 4.4% of Group employees.

 The company's social responsibility is reflected in its policy with respect to social benefits.
 In regards to health insurance, life and disability insurance and pensions, Michelin tops up national systems to grant benefits that are comparable in most countries in which the group is located.